-Professor Kashem Muttaqi is the Director of the Australian Research Council Industrial Transformation Training Centre in Energy Technologies for Future Grids (ARC Future Grids ITTC), sponsored by Australian Government, and several industries and Universities in Australia.
-He is also the Director of the Australian Power and Energy Research Institute (APERI) at the University of Wollongong (UOW), New South Wales, Australia.
-He is a Senior Professor and the Discipline Leader-Electrical Engineering at the School of Electrical, Computer and Telecommunications Engineering, University of Wollongong.
+Professor Kashem Muttaqi is the Director of the Australian Research Council Industrial Transformation Training Centre in Energy Technologies for Future Grids in Australia.
+He is also the Director of the Australian Power and Energy Research Institute (APERI) at the University of Wollongong, Australia.
+He is a Distinguished Professor and Discipline Leader – Electrical Engineering at the School of Electrical, Computer and Telecommunications Engineering, University of Wollongong.

 Prof. Haoran Ji is currently a professor at the School of Electrical and Information Engineering, Tianjin University, China.
 His major research interests include intelligent control and optimal operation of distribution networks.
 He serves as the Associate Editor of Journal of Modern Power Systems and Clean Energy, as well as iScience.